sjung-stat/Health-Insurance/README.md

 ### __Directory:__
-In order to see the process of this project with explanations and interpretations, please see the jupyter notebook file, named "health_insurance_notebook" in this repository.
-If you want to see code only, please see the the "health_insurance_code" file.
+- Notebook: In order to see the process of this project with explanations and interpretations, please see the jupyter notebook file, named "health_insurance_notebook" in this repository.
+- Code file: If you want to see code only, please see the the "health_insurance_code" file.